functorz-tech/momen_doc/actions/actionflow/custom-code.md

 }
 ```

-3. Request aggregated data: Search the query request for "table\_aggregate" in Docs to request aggregated data for this table.
+3. Request aggregated data: Search the query request for "table\_aggregate" in Documentation to request aggregated data for this table.

 ```bash
 # Request aggregate information from the reference table